segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/android/index.md

 ## Bleeding Edge Releases

-We publish stable releases every second Wednesday, when we tag and release the `master` branch.
+Segment publishes stable releases every second Wednesday, when we tag and release the `master` branch.

 After releasing, we also merge the `dev` branch merged into `master`.
 In general, code will be available on `master` for two weeks before being tagged as a stable release.
 During this period, `master` is published as a snapshot — the equivalent of bleeding edge releases.
 We recommend using the snapshot version to try out upcoming features and fixes that have not been published yet.
 Simply add the snapshots repo to your repository and Gradle will pull in the latest snapshot build.